bluesky66-dev/kibana/x-pack/plugins/task_manager/README.md

 #### more options

-More custom access to the tasks can be done directly via Elasticsearch, though that won't be officially supported, as we can change the document structure at any time.
+More custom access to the tasks can be done directly via HyperSec, though that won't be officially supported, as we can change the document structure at any time.

 ## Middleware